-Favorable policy changes at national and sub-national levels were pursued, specifically inclusion of optimal zinc and ORS products into standard treatment guidelines, EMLs, and procurement lists.
-Appropriate formulations were also registered, including the co-pack (ORS and zinc packaged together), where appropriate.
+Favorable policy changes at national and sub-national levels were pursued, specifically inclusion of optimal products to EMLs or procurement lists.
+The appropriate formulations of zinc and ORS products were registered.
+This included the co-pack (e.g., a full course of ORS and zinc packaged together), where applicable.